 We don't delete the data that the app stored for you, since it's stored in your own Fission File System -- just like data is stored on your phone.

 Instead of signing out, you may want to revoke -- or delete -- an app's access to your account.
-You can visit the Fission Auth page to see both devices and apps that are connected to your account.

-But, browsers and desktop computers aren't smartphones, and they do get shared.
+Browsers and desktop computers aren't smartphones, and they do get shared.
 You can unlink a device -- remove your key -- by visiting the Fission Auth page.

 You may create multiple Fission accounts, but you'll need a unique email address and username for each one.
 You'll also need to use Browser Profiles to be able to access them at the same time on the same machine, as the keys that grant access are stored in the browser.